OpenDroneMap/ODM/README.md

 ### Run OpenDroneMap

-First you need a set of images, which may or may not be georeferenced.
-There are two ways OpenDroneMap can understand geographic coordinates.
-First, the images can be geotagged in their EXIF data.
-This is the default.
-Alternatively, you can create a GCP file, [a process detailed here](https://github.com/OpenDroneMap/OpenDroneMap/wiki/Running-OpenDroneMap#running-odm-with-ground-control)
+First you need a set of images, taken from a drone or otherwise.

 Create a project folder and places your images in an "images" directory: